Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 The Spanish Guitar is unique in that it can move around different musical keys with ease.
 The guitar lends itself to patterns and “shapes” on the fretboard.
 These can be moved around the fretboard to change musical keys.
 Scale shapes are popular and adaptable on the guitar.

-The Spanish guitar, along with flamenco, utilizes scales in many different pieces.
+The Spanish guitar style, along with flamenco, utilizes scales in many different pieces.

-Many flamenco guitarists can play extremely fast scales.
+Many flamenco guitar players can play extremely fast scales.
 This is a feature of flamenco music.
 Paco de Lucia, for example, could match the speed of others playing with a plectrum.

 Flamenco Guitar Music